Google Keep: Updates

 In November 2014, Google introduced a real-time note cooperation feature between different Keep users, as well as a search feature determined by attributes, such as color, sharing status or the kind of content in the note.
 In October 2016, Google added the ability for users to pin notes.
 In February 2017, Google integrated Google Keep with Google Docs, providing access to notes while using Docs on the web.
 Google Assistant could previously maintain a shopping list within Google Keep.
 This feature was moved to Google Express in April 2017, resulting in a severe loss of functionality.
 In July 2017, Google updated Keep on Android with the ability for users to undo and redo changes.

+Support for notification when near a specified location was discontinued in late 2025.

 Platforms

 Google Keep was launched on March 20, 2013 for the Android operating system and on the web.
 The Android app is compatible with Wear OS.
 Users can create new notes using voice input, add and check off items in lists and view reminders.

 An app for the iOS operating system was released on September 24, 2015.